100yann/Bash-Git-Commands/linux.md

 less will return only "Hello there", since that was the only input received from grep Hello sample.txt
 - echo $SHELL | tee filename.txt - redirect stdout to a file and display it in the terminal.
 This will overwrite the contents of the file.
 - echo $SHELL | tee -a filename.txt - same but append input to contents

+##### VI Editor
+The VI editor has 3 modes:
+1. Command Mode - a file is opened in command mode by default.
+To switch to insert mode, type lowercase `i`.
+To switch to last line, click `:` key
+- press `yy` to copy a line
+- press `p` to paste a line
+- `ZZ` to save a file
+- `x` to delete a letter
+- `dd` delete a whole line
+- `dINTd` delete int amount of lines
+- `u` undo
+- `ctrl r` redo
+- `/pattern` find a word that matches pattern from all text after the cursor while `?line` does this for all text before the cursor
+- `n` move down to next occurence of a match for `/`, move up to next match for `?`
+- `N` move up to next occurence for `/`, move down for `?`
+2. Insert Mode - allows you to add text.
+To switch back to command mode, click the `escape` key
+3. Last Line - allows you to save file, discard changes, exit.
+To switch back to CM, click the `escape` key
+- `:w` - write to file
+- `:q` - quit file
+- `:wq` - write and quit file
+- `:q!` - quit without confirmation

+- vi /home/user/filename.txt - open or edit a file inside VI editor **VIM is an improved version of VI**